Bio

 Film

-Rooted in collectibe memory, my work is a dance between the macro and the micro, connecting my kin’s lived experiences to the greater historical and political changes of their time.
+Rooted in collective memory, my work is a dance between the macro and the micro, connecting my kin’s lived experiences to the greater historical and political changes of their time.
 Pairing text with analogue and digital photographs, I examine key social movements from a shifting America.